 🐔 CONSUMPTION AND MATERIAL MANAGEMENT THEME ACTION SUMMARY 2023 PROGRESS PROGRESS #28 BETTER RESOURCE USE Reduce construction and demolition waste through permit requirements.
 2 In October 2023, Councilmember Walker started leading effort to bring forward construction and demolition policy for salvage/waste reporting including budget requests for 2025-2026 biennium to support workforce training and staff additions. #29 BETTER RESOURCE USE Divert more clean wood waste and other materials at the Recycling and Transfer Center.
-3 Implemented wood waste pilot in Q3 2023, processed 30.21 tons of wood pallets into mulch, and applied to planters at Recovery and Transfer Center. 🛱 GOVERNANC E AND ENGAGE ΛΕΝΤ THEME ACTION SUMMARY 2023 PROGRESS PROGRESS #1 BETTER TOGETHER Prioritize engaging frontline communities in climate work.
+3 Implemented wood waste pilot in Q3 2023, processed 30.21 tons of wood pallets into mulch, and applied to planters at Recovery and Transfer Center. 🛱 GOVERNANC E AND ENGAGE MENT THEME ACTION SUMMARY 2023 PROGRESS PROGRESS #1 BETTER TOGETHER Prioritize engaging frontline communities in climate work.
 3 The City and partners supported nearly 25 community groups on projects regarding climate and equity.
-Despite the Sustainability Small Grant program being on pause until 2024, there were deep relationship building through arts, urban forestry, and food equity. #4 BETTER TOGETHER 2022 JUMP START ACTION Support community organizers to share expertise and promote climate action engagement.
+Despite the Sustainability Small Grant program being on pause until 2024, there were deep relationship building through arts, urban forestry, and food equity. #4 BETTER TOGETHER JUMP START ACTION Support community organizers to share expertise and promote climate action engagement.
 4 Building on the Climate Leadership Cohort pilot of 2022, 15 emerging climate and equity ambassadors learned from each other and local leaders on how to effect change. #5 BETTER TOGETHER Increase advocacy for climate action at the State and Federal level.
-3 Government Affairs team supported bills including legislation relating to the responsible management of batteries and extended producer liability related to recycling and packaging.
-The City also advocated for an incentive program to fund zero-emission medium and heavy-duty vehicles and associated charging infrastructure; Home Electrification and Appliance Rebates (HEAR) Program providing rebates to purchase and install high-efficiency electric equipment; and more funds for grants to assist owners of public buildings with conducting energy audits.
-Planning Development Services (PDS) Staff were able to support the establishment of countywide housing targets, but do not have capacity to fully participate in and represent Tacoma's interests in countywide policy development. #7 BETTER TOGETHER Partner to tackle cross-jurisdictional, adaptation opportunities, including river management and flooding.
+3 Planning Development Services (PDS) Staff were able to support the establishment of countywide housing targets, but do not have capacity to fully participate in and represent Tacoma's interests in countywide policy development.
+Government Affairs staff advocated during the State's legislative session for climate action including City decarbonization projects. #7 BETTER TOGETHER Partner to tackle cross-jurisdictional, adaptation opportunities, including river management and flooding.
 5 The City continues to quarterly convene Tacoma-Pierce County Climate Adaptation Partners to share success and obstacles, on topics such as extreme heat and smoke, flooding, and sea level rise.
 Tacoma was awarded \$750,000 grant to work with local partners on a Commencement Bay Sea Level Rise and Resilience Plan. #30A BETTER RESOURCE USE Add or improve low carbon and sustainability requirements in City investments and contracts.
 3 Staff provided the Tacoma Employee's Retirement System Board with the results of the annual fossil fuel holdings analysis at their May 11, 2023, meeting.
 Sustainability questions continue to be included in Retirement department requests for proposal.